ignatiusmb/mauss.dev/workspace/content/routes/posts/cors-crash-course-client-or-server/+article.md

 > Answer is **Server**.
 Read the rest for the explanation.

 ```
 Cross-Origin Request Blocked: The Same Origin Policy disallows reading the remote resource at https://yourapidomain.
-(Reason: CORS header ‘Access-Control-Allow-Origin’ missing).
+(Reason: CORS header 'Access-Control-Allow-Origin' missing).
 ```

-If you're stumbling to this post, chances are you've encountered the notorious `CORS header ‘Access-Control-Allow-Origin’ missing` when fetching resources across the network.
+If you're stumbling to this post, chances are you've encountered the notorious `CORS header 'Access-Control-Allow-Origin' missing` when fetching resources across the network.

 ## What is CORS